sharing the human powered ski experience

-There is more to skiing than simply going down hills.
-It's not all about the down, nor is it all about the up.
-Human-powered skiing requires the fitness and patience to ascend to the goal; the experience to manage one's own comfort in an often harsh environment; the ability to descend in unmanaged conditions; the skill to navigate wild terrain safely; and the wherewithal to make the correct decision in a dynamic environment.
 Human-powered skiing is more than an athletic pursuit – it is an endeavor.
+It requires the fitness and patience to ascend to the goal; the experience to manage one's own comfort in an often harsh environment; the ability to descend in unmanaged conditions; the skill to navigate wild terrain safely; and the wherewithal to make the correct decision in a dynamic environment.

 freelance writer and product designer